-Eligible, registered voting Members of Film Independent and IFP vote on the Spirit Awards nominees to determine winners*.
+Only Film Independent Members vote on the Spirit Awards nominees to determine winners*.
 Voting takes place online through a secure third-party website.
 Only one ballot is counted per individual voter and all ballots are confidential.
 Ballots are tabulated by Integrity Voting Systems.

-*The winners of the Producers, Someone to Watch and Truer Than Fiction grant awards and the winner of the John Cassavetes Award are chosen by the Spirit Awards nominating committee(s).
+*The winners of the Producers, Someone to Watch and Truer Than Fiction Awards, and the winner of the John Cassavetes Award are chosen by the Spirit Awards Nominating Committee(s).

 Who can become a Member and vote on the Spirit Awards?

-PLEASE NOTE: You must be a registered Film Independent Member no later than Tuesday, December 6, 2016 to be eligible for full voting benefits.
+You must be a current Film Independent Member no later than December 18, 2023 (January 5, 2024 for Arts Circle and Film Lover Members) to be eligible for voting benefits.

 What happens if I don’t see one of the nominated films?
 Can I still vote in all the categories?

-You may only vote on categories in which you have seen ALL of the nominated films.
+You may only vote in categories in which you have seen all of the nominated films.
 Your ballot will still be valid even if you do not vote in every available category.

-Film Independent strongly encourages voting Members to see as many of the nominated films as possible.
-After the nominations are announced, the Spirit Awards website will provide details about the various ways voting Members can view the films.
+Film Independent strongly encourages voting Members to see as many of the nominated titles as possible.
+After the nominations are announced, we provide details about the various ways voting Members can view the nominees.

 Can I advertise my film to Film Independent Members?